 Meaning and History

-The first emblem appeared almost immediately after the formation of a new industrial structure.
+The first emblem appeared almost immediately after the formation of the new industrial structure.
 In general, the company has three logos obtained as a result of the evolution of the design of previous versions.

 What is Repsol?